 The Council is required to raise an appropriate amount of revenue to maintain assets and provide services to the shire as a whole.
-In deciding how this revenue is raised, Council considered:
+In deciding how to best raise this revenue, Council considered numerous factors, including:

-- The rateable value of the land; - Relative valuations between different types of land; - The approach to general rating adopted by the Diamantina Shire Council for the 2021/22 financial year; - The demand that some land uses place on the services which Council is required to provide; and - The ability of the land to generate revenue.
+- The rateable value of the land; - Relative valuations between different types of land; - The approach to general rating adopted by the Diamantina Shire Council for the 2024-25 financial year; - The demand that some land uses place on the services which Council is required to provide; and - The ability of the land to generate revenue.